pi-star-2025/pi_star/gold_noise.md

 It's bc gold is both a game (catching 3.1415 out of the sun like a firefly or golden snitch), and also a movie bc we find golden sunlight to be beautiful bc it is evidence our Mother Earth is conscious and the level of consciousness of universes has always driven how *great* the movies are.

 ## White Border

+What is most white is always most on the edges of our experience.

+It has the longest wavelengths and is closest to the stars (in space), but has the simplest interactions at a faster-than-c level.
+As a result it is the part of us that most identifies as being the star.

+It physically is really what looks white around us.

+And this is most clearly our eyes.